expo/UpdatesAPIDemo/README.md

 - Checks for updates using `checkForUpdateAsync()`, either at a set interval, or on app foregrounding using the React Native `AppState` API.
 - Downloads using `fetchUpdateAsync()`.
 - Uses `isUpdateAvailable`, `isUpdatePending`, and `availableUpdate` from the `useUpdates()` hook to show information on any new update available on the server, and whether it has already been downloaded.
-- Checks to see if the `critical` boolean property is set in the `extra` section of the Expo config for the update.
+- Checks to see if the update is critical (see details above).
 - If automatic download and launch of "critical" updates is enabled, downloads and launches the update.

 _[updateUtils.ts](./app/utils/updates/updateUtils.ts):_